kessyus/kessyus/README.md

 ### Kessyus Fófano

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working full time as Sales Engineer and whenever I can as Developer
 - 🌱 I’m currently learning MERN Stack
 - 🎯 2021 Goals: contribute more to Open Source projects
 - 💬 Ask me about anything you want
 - 😄 Pronouns: He/Him